Skip to main content

 • SMO 3: International Standards on Auditing

 The CCPAP plays an important role in the standard-setting process through its representation and participation in the Commission of Financial Accounting Standards (NOCOFIN)—the commission responsible for recommending regulation related to the auditing standards to the JTC.
-The CCPAP also maintains permanent communication with the financial sector regulators.
+The CCPAP also maintains constant communication with the financial sector regulators.

 Current Status: Sustain